Enable Governed Citizen Development with Low-Code

 It’s up to you if you view this as a problem to be quashed quickly so it doesn’t disrupt your IT governance or security strategy, or to see it as a challenge with the potential to harness for productivity and value.
 If you think the latter, welcome!
 You’re part of the Citizen Development movement.
 To harness that power, organizations are increasingly relying on leading low-code platforms, which provide different entry points into the development process for people of all development skills and experience.

 Gartner recognizes the value in incorporating non-traditional IT members into your development process and the potential for low-code platforms to serve as the enabler of citizen developers.
-In the 2020 Gartner Critical Capabilities for Enterprise Low Code Application Platforms, Citizen Development is one of the five critical use cases.
+Citizen development carries great import–so much so that it is one of the five critical use cases Gartner uses to measure vendors appearing on the 2020 Magic Quadrant for Enterprise Low-Code Application Platforms.

 All Aboard the Citizen Development Train